AndrewLeigh6/TV-Timer/README.md

 - Add error boundaries
 - Get rid of console logs
 - Work on reducing the number of requests
-- Fix bug where if both a start and end time have been calculated, the calculated start time will always be shown on the final page
 - Make results page look better when there's only one result

 Extras:

 - Add icons to buttons
 - Add option to toggle unpopular films
 - Add sorting options